tomaszkacmajor/CarND-LaneLines-P1/README.md

 A possible improvement would be to use some kind of higher order polynomial fit to handle curvy lanes.
 Also, instead of just guessing/experimenting with many parameters used here, maybe we can automate the process of parameters search.
 For example by some optimization - having the desired output (ground truth) of many images and processing input images with parameters combinations we could find a perfect set of parameters.
 Also, some artificial intelligence methods could be used to learn specific shapes of lanes and then detect them.
-It could be necessary when the road is without any lane - then more complicated scene understanding should be required.
+It could be necessary when the road is without any lane - then more complicated scene understanding algorithms should be required.